-Insect, weed, or disease/ Materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Powdery mildew only See Table 2 and Figure 3 Abound 10-15.5 oz Do not apply more than two sequential sprays before alternating with a fungicide that has a different mode of action.
+Insect, weed, or disease control/materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Adament 50 WG 3 to 4 oz Combination of group 3 and 11 fungicides.
+14-day PHI.9 Kaligreen 2.5 to 5 lb Supplemental to a normal program only when powdery mildew is first observed.
+M-Pede 1 to 2 gal/100 gal water Do not use within 3 days of a sulfur application.
+Ph-D WDG 6.2 oz 0-day PHI Pristine 8 to 12.5 oz 14-day PHI Sovran 3.2 to 4.8 oz Do not make more than two consecutive applications.
 14-day PHI.
-Adament 50 WG 3-4 oz Combination of group 3 and 11 fungicides.
-14-day PHI.
-9 JMS Stylet oil 1-2 gal/100 gal water Do not use within 10 days of a sulfur application, near freezing temperatures, or when foliage is wet.
-Kaligreen 2-3 lb Supplemental to a normal program only when powdery mildew is first observed.
-M-Pede 1-2 gal/100 gal water Do not use within three days of a sulfur application.
-Ph-D WDG 6.2 oz 0-day PHI Pristine 8-12.5 oz 14-day PHI Sovran 3.2-4.8 oz Do not make more than two consecutive applications.
-14-day PHI.
-10 Sulfur Check label Repeat as necessary at 10- to 14-day intervals.
-Kumulus DF 2-5 lb Sulfur's activity is effective from 57° to 83°F. 1, 2 Microthiol Disperss 3-10 lb Thiolux Jet 6 lb Grape mealybug See materials and remarks for earlier growth stages. spirotetramat (Movento) 6.0-8.0 oz/A Do not apply more than 12.5 oz/A per season.
+10 Sulfur Check labels Cosavet DF 2 to 5 lb Kumulus DF 2 to 10 lb Repeat as necessary at 10- to 14-day intervals.
+Sulfur's activity is effective from 57 to 83°F. ^{1,2} Microthiol Disperss 3 to 10 lb activity is effective from 57 to 65 ft.
+Thiosperse 6 to 20 lb Mealybugs and scale insects See materials and remarks for earlier growth stages.
+Movento/spirotetramat 6 to 8 fl oz Do not apply more than 12.5 fl oz/A per season.
 Use an adjuvant to obtain effective full canopy applications.
+A high quality adjuvant should be used.
 Ensure application when there is adequate canopy for uptake through tissues.
 Interval between applications is 30 days.
 7-day PHI.
-Yellowjackets Control of wasps can by managed by: • Trapping: Ongoing effort needs to start in spring and continue into fall, especially if the yellowjacket population was large the previous year.
+Phylloxera See materials and remarks for earlier growth stages.
+6 Movento/spirotetramat 6 to 8 fl oz Do not apply more than 12.5 fl oz/A per season.
+Use an adjuvant to obtain effective full canopy applications.
+A high quality adjuvant should be used.
+Ensure application when there is adequate canopy for uptake through tissues.
+Interval between applications is 30 days.
+7-day PHI.
+Thrips Where thrips are a problem, they are generally managed early season, prior to bloom.
+Yellowjackets Control of wasps can by managed by: Trapping: Ongoing effort needs to start in spring and continue into fall, especially if the yellowjacket population was large the previous year.
 In spring, there is a 30- to 45-day period when new queens first emerge, before they build nests.
 Trapping queens during this period has the potential to provide an overall reduction in the yellowjacket population for the season.
 A greater number of traps may reduce the likelihood of pest numbers building up later in the season.
 One trap/A is adequate in spring.
-For optimal control, follow instructions on the product and labels. • Early-season removal of nests • Spraying the nest or nesting site with an insecticide labeled for that use.
-Phylloxera See materials and remarks for earlier growth stages.
-Thrips See materials and remarks for earlier growth stages.
+For optimal control, follow instructions on the product and labels.
+Early-season removal of nests Spraying the nest or nesting site with an insecticide labeled for that use.
+Prebloom (stage 17) Cutworms Cutworm control is most effective when conducted prior to bloom; this is the period in which they can cause the most damage.
+See materials and remarks listed for earlier growth stages.
+Mealybugs and scale insects See materials and remarks for earlier growth stages.